 - Click Install

-The installation may take a few minutes to complete.
+The installation may take a few minutes to complete, since it downloads the full ESP32 toolchain and compiler files.

 - Click Tools